ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

     * All suspected cases of plagiarism will be forwarded to the Dean's office and thoroughly investigated.
 Receiving a low mark for work not completed is a far superior alternative to this process and its possible long-term consequences for your career.
 * Each student must be able to verbally describe their exam answers and code, line by line, to a professor or TA, if asked to do so.
 Your mark may be reduced if you aren't able to explain your own work satisfactorily.

 Students may only submit work authored by themselves, or with approved co-authors.
 Work submitted by a student that is the work of someone else (e.g. another student or a tutor) either in part or in entirety is considered plagiarism.
 Cases of plagiarism and other forms of cheating are immediately referred to the Dean of Science, who determines what course of action is appropriate.
 We do not hesitate to send ALL cases of cheating to the Dean's office.
 Please do not put yourself or us into such an unpleasant situation.
-Please read the Code of Student Behavior carefully.
+Please read the [Student Conduct Policy](https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/DispPol.aspx?PID=190&s=https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/Academic.aspx) carefully.

 Examples of collaboration: